-The jewels in black and white (with a little pink) by Eva Zuckerman, designer of Eva Fehren, who won a Couture Awards: essence of New York ♦ ︎
+The jewels in black and white (with a pink and yellow) by Eva Zuckerman, designer of Eva Fehren, who won a Couture Awards: essence of New York ♦ ︎

 The world is divided into two: those who love color photos and those who appreciate those in black and white.
 There are two schools of thought, both of them with good reasons, which also meet in jewelery.
 There are those who draw only wondrous collections of colored stones and elaborate shapes, and those who prefer simplicity.
 Among the latter, who are standard bearers of minimal philosophy, is the super New Yorker Eva Zuckerman, who founded Eva Fehren and won the Best in Bridal at Couture Awards 2018.
 Why super New Yorker?